-Stoichiometric Calculations: Identify an unknown compound using gravimetric analysis
+Stoichiometric Calculations: Identify a compound using gravimetric analysis Virtual Lab

 Identify an unknown compound

 In order to identify a compound where the label has been partly destroyed, you must apply the technique of gravimetric analysis.
-To do so, you must first learn to understand the relationship between mass, moles and molecular weights and how to perform stoichiometric calculations from mass to mass via conversions to mole.
+To do so, you must first learn to understand the relationship between mass, moles and molecular weights and how to perform stoichiometric calculations from mass to mass via mole conversions.

 Stoichiometric calculations with moles